fereshtehaghaei/Pandas-School-Academic-Data-Analysis/README.md

 ## Reading Score by Grade

-- Create a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+- Created a table that lists the average Reading Score for students of each grade level (9th, 10th, 11th, 12th) at each school.
-- Create a pandas series for each grade.
+- Created a pandas series for each grade.
-- Group each series by school
+- Grouped each series by school
-- Combine the series into a dataframe
+- Combined the series into a data-frame
-- Optional: give the displayed data cleaner formatting
+- Gave the displayed data cleaner formatting

 |                       | 9th Grade Avg Reading Scores | 10th Grade Avg Reading Scores | 11th Grade Avg Reading Scores | 12th Grade Avg Reading Scores |
 | --------------------: | ---------------------------: | ----------------------------: | ----------------------------: | ----------------------------: |